Section 8.1 Graphical and Numerical Solutions to Differential Equations

 The solution to the initial value problem should be a continuous smooth curve.
 Using the slope field, we can draw of a sketch of the solution using the following two criteria:

-The solution must pass through the point \((1,-1)\text{.}\)
+- The solution must pass through the point

-When the solution passes through a point \((x_0,y_0)\) it must be tangent to the line segment at \((x_0,y_0)\text{.}\)
+it must be tangent to the line segment at

-Example8.1.14.Using a slope field to predict long term behavior.
+Example 8.1.14.
+Using a slope field to predict long term behavior.

-Use the slope field for the differential equation \(\yp = y(1-y)\text{,}\) shown in Figure 8.1.15, to predict long term behavior of solutions to the equation.
+Use the slope field for the differential equation shown in Figure 8.1.15, to predict long term behavior of solutions to the equation.

 Solution.

 This differential equation, called the logistic differential equation, often appears in population biology to describe the size of a population.
-For that reason, we use \(t\) (time) as the independent variable instead of \(x\text{.}\) We also often restrict attention to non-negative \(y\)-values because negative values correspond to a negative population.
+For that reason, we use (time) as the independent variable instead of We also often restrict attention to non-negative -values because negative values correspond to a negative population.

 Looking at the slope field in Figure 8.1.15, we can predict long term behavior for a given initial condition.

-If the initial \(y\)-value is greater than 0 but less than 1, we expect the solution \(y\) to increase and level off at \(y=1\text{.}\)
+-value is greater than 0 but less than 1, we expect the solution to increase and level off at - If the initial

-If the initial \(y\)-value is greater than 1, we expect the solution \(y\) to decrease and level off at \(y=1\text{.}\)
+-value is greater than 1, we expect the solution to decrease and level off at

 The slope field for the logistic differential equation, along with representative solution curves, is shown in Figure 8.1.16.
-Notice that any solution curve with positive initial value will tend towards the value \(y=1\text{.}\) We call this the carrying capacity.
+Notice that any solution curve with positive initial value will tend towards the value We call this the carrying capacity.

-Subsection8.1.3Numerical Solutions to Differential Equations: Euler’s Method
+Subsection 8.1.3 Numerical Solutions to Differential Equations: Eulerβs Method

 While the slope field is an effective way to understand the qualitative behavior of solutions to a differential equation, it is difficult to use a slope field to make quantitative predictions.
-For example, if we have the slope field for the differential equation \(\yp = x+y\) from Example 8.1.10 along with the initial condition \(y(0)=1\text{,}\) we can understand the qualitative behavior of the solution to the initial value problem, but will struggle to predict a specific value, \(y(2)\) for example, with any degree of confidence.
-The most straightforward way to predict \(y(2)\) is to find the analytic solution to the the initial value problem and evaluate it at \(x=2\text{.}\) Unfortunately, we have already mentioned that it is impossible to find analytic solutions to many differential equations.
+For example, if we have the slope field for the differential equation from Example 8.1.10 along with the initial condition we can understand the qualitative behavior of the solution to the initial value problem, but will struggle to predict a specific value, for example, with any degree of confidence.
+The most straightforward way to predict is to find the analytic solution to the the initial value problem and evaluate it at Unfortunately, we have already mentioned that it is impossible to find analytic solutions to many differential equations.
 In the absence of an analytic solution, a numerical solution can serve as an effective tool to make quantitative predictions about the solution to an initial value problem.

 There are many techniques for computing numerical solutions to initial value problems.
 A course in numerical analysis will discuss various techniques along with their strengths and weaknesses.
-The simplest technique is called Euler’s Method.
+The simplest technique is called Eulerβs Method.

-This notation can be confusing at first, but “\(y(x)\)” simply means “the \(y\)-value of the solution when the \(x\)-value is \(x\)”, and “\(y(x+h)\)” means “the \(y\)-value of the solution when the \(x\)-value is \(x+h\)”.
+This notation can be confusing at first, but β β simply means βthe -value of the solution when the -value is β, and β β means βthe -value of the solution when the -value is β.

-Key Idea8.1.17.Euler’s Method.
+Key Idea 8.1.17.
+Eulerβs Method.

-Let’s practice Euler’s Method using a few concrete examples.
+Letβs practice Eulerβs Method using a few concrete examples.

 Solution.

-Our initial condition yields the starting values \(x_0 = 1\) and \(y_0 = -1\text{.}\) With \(h = 0.5\text{,}\) it takes \(N=2\) steps to get to \(x=2\text{.}\) Using steps 1 and 2 from the Euler’s Method algorithm,
+Our initial condition yields the starting values and With it takes steps to get to Using steps 1 and 2 from the Eulerβs Method algorithm,

-Using Euler’s method, we find the approximate \(y(2) \approx -0.75\text{.}\)
+Using Eulerβs method, we find the approximate

-To help visualize the Euler’s method approximation, these three points (connected by line segments) are plotted along with the analytical solution to the initial value problem in Figure 8.1.19.
+To help visualize the Eulerβs method approximation, these three points (connected by line segments) are plotted along with the analytical solution to the initial value problem in Figure 8.1.19.

 Solution.

-Our initial condition yields the starting values \(x_0 = 1\) and \(y_0 = -1\text{.}\) With \(h = 0.25\text{,}\) we need \(N=4\) steps on the interval \([1,2]\) Using steps 1 and 2 from the Euler’s Method algorithm (and rounding to 4 decimal points), we have
+Our initial condition yields the starting values and With we need steps on the interval Using steps 1 and 2 from the Eulerβs Method algorithm (and rounding to 4 decimal points), we have

-Using Euler’s method, we find \(y(2) \approx -0.5586\text{.}\)
+Using Eulerβs method, we find

 These five points, along with the points from Example 8.1.18 and the analytic solution, are plotted in Figure 8.1.21.

-A second observation is that the Euler approximation is more accurate for smaller \(h\)-values.
+A second observation is that the Euler approximation is more accurate for smaller -values.
 This accuracy comes at a cost, though.
 Example 8.1.20 is more accurate than Example 8.1.18, but takes twice as many computations.
 In general, numerical algorithms (even when performed by a computer program) require striking a balance between a desired level of accuracy and the amount of computational effort we are willing to undertake.

-Let’s do one final example of Euler’s Method.
+Letβs do one final example of Eulerβs Method.

 Find an approximation for the solution to the logistic differential equation